 Iterators in C#

 In JavaScript, there's a bit of magic in arrays and objects.
-They have methods themselves like myArray.toString()
+They have methods themselves like myArray.toString(), and they also have a special way of accessing entries through iterator selectors myArray[2].

 C# actually exposes this method of class design through iterators!